-- Intrauterine device (IUD) .
+- Intrauterine device (IUD).
 The IUD is a small device that is inserted into the uterus by your doctor.
-There are two hormone IUDs-one works for 5 years, and the other works for 3 years.
-A copper IUD works for 10 years.
+There are two main types of IUDs—copper IUDs and hormonal IUDs.
+When an IUD is in place, it can provide birth control for 3 to 10 years, depending on the type.
 IUDs do not protect against STIs.

 - Barrier methods .
+Typically, barrier methods are not highly effective at preventing pregnancy.
 The diaphragm, the cap, and male or female condoms are examples of barrier methods.
 They block the sperm from fertilizing an egg.
 You use one each time you have sex.
 Using a condom is the only barrier method that helps protect against STIs.

 - The pill , the patch , and the vaginal ring .
+These methods are very reliable means of birth control.
 These methods have hormones that stop you from releasing an egg each month (ovulation).
 You can choose to take a pill at the same time every day, change a patch every week, or change a ring every 3 weeks.
 These methods do not protect against STIs.

 - The shot .
+This method is a very reliable means of birth control.
 The shot contains hormones that prevent pregnancy for 3 months.
-You see your doctor every 3 months for the shot.
+Hormone shots are needed every 3 months.
 The shot does not protect against STIs.

 How to Decide